aiupjulian/classified-ads/README.md

 - PHP
 - MySQL

-### To access the page locally with the domain classified-ads.test:
+#### After the following configuration, you will be able to access the web application with the following URL: classified-ads.test

+### Please modify the next files:
 - /etc/apache2/apache2.conf

 Add the following lines to this file:
 ```
 <Directory /home/julian/dev/classified-ads/>
         Options Indexes FollowSymLinks
-        AllowOverride None
+        AllowOverride All
         Require all granted
 </Directory>
 ```